Andrey Galabinov

-Andrey Asenov Galabinov (Андрей Асенов Гълъбинов; born 27 November 1988) is a Bulgarian professional footballer who plays as a striker for Reggina.
+Andrey Asenov Galabinov (Андрей Асенов Гълъбинов; born 27 November 1988) is a Bulgarian professional footballer who plays as a striker.

 After playing youth football for CSKA Sofia and AC Omonia, Galabinov moved to Italy with his parents at the age of 16.
 He began his career at Serie D club Castellarano, before moving to Bologna in 2007.
 Bologna then loaned him out to Giulianova and Giacomense.
 In July 2009 he joined Serie C1 club Lumezzane and remained there until January 2011 when signing for Livorno of Serie B. He had loan spells at Sorrento, Bassano, Gubbio and Avellino before leaving Livorno to join Novara in 2015.
 In July 2017 he signed with Serie A side Genoa and stayed with the club for a one season.

 Galabinov made his senior debut for Bulgaria in March 2014.

 Early life

 Andrey was born in Sofia to Asen Galabinov and Polina Filipova.
 His father is a former national volleyball team player and his mother also played the sport.
 Andrey's maternal grandfather Yordan Filipov formerly played as a goalkeeper for CSKA Sofia and the Bulgarian national team.
 His paternal grandfather was a volleyball player and coach.